Enhancing Task Performance of Learned Simplified Models via Reinforcement Learning: Conclusions

 In conclusion, we present LCS-RL, a novel approach that leverages a reinforcement learning algorithm to directly maximize the task performance of the LCS model in combination with the MPC planner.
 We demonstrate that the proposed method attains higher task performance and greater sample efficiency compared to prior methods in TriFinger robot tasks involving pushing and rotating various objects.
 In addition, we show that our method is highly suitable for transfer learning, which further helps to improve data efficiency.

 Our framework is not limited to only the PPO algorithm since any RL algorithms can be incorporated.
 Thus, one direction for future work is to explore other RL algorithms and employ them in our framework.
-There are off-policy RL algorithms such as TD3 \cite{Fujimoto.etal2018} or SAC \cite{Haarnoja.etal2018}, known for better data efficiency when compared to on-policy algorithms like PPO \cite{Lillicrap.etal2019}.
+There are off-policy RL algorithms such as TD3 \cite{Fujimoto.etal2018} or SAC \cite{Haarnoja.etal2018}, known for better data efficiency when compared to on-policy algorithms \cite{Lillicrap.etal2019}.
 Nevertheless, this advantage may not be as evident in situations with limited data.

-Lastly, we observe the limitation of using the LCS model to represent system dynamic models, especially when dealing with complex geometries such as bananas or clamps.
-We would like to explore alternative structured models that are still much simpler than neural networks and also exhibit nonlinear components, though with a trade-off in data efficiency.
-One potential candidate would be the Nonlinear Complementarity System (NCS) model.
+Lastly, we observe the limitation of using the LCS model for representing system dynamic models, especially with complex geometries like bananas or clamps.
+We aim to investigate alternative structured models simpler than neural networks yet exhibiting nonlinear components, although with a trade-off in data efficiency.
+One potential candidate is the Nonlinear Complementarity System (NCS) model.